Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B894pE07Itc.md

 ### Transcript

-> oh speaking of that note by the way i don't know if did we say that last week that dedicated servers are also available on the epic store now i think we did because that was on monday
+> oh speaking of that note by the way I don't know if did we say that last week that dedicated servers are also available on the epic store now I think we did because that was on monday
 >
 > [Music]
 >